dynarithmic/twain_library/README.md

 In addition, one of the files in the set of bindings is the C/C++ source file **dtwimpl.cpp** (or **dtwimpl.c** if you are using plain C) -- this file will need to be added to your project, as it contains the needed infrastructure for the binding to work properly.
 Failure to add this source file will result in linker errors when building your application.

-Here is an example of code that works for both the LoadLibrary/GetProcAddress technique, and the "normal" DTWAIN usage of import libraries.
+Here is an example of code that works for both the LoadLibrary/GetProcAddress technique, and the "normal" sDTWAIN usage of import libraries.

     #ifdef USING_LOADLIBRARY
        /* Include this header */